-Before applying for jobs, prepare your new CV and a motivation letter.
+Before applying for jobs, create your CV and a motivation letter.
 Keep in mind that many companies nowadays use tools called Applicant Tracking Systems.

-This software helps companies to filter out good candidates from the bad.
-So my tip is, make sure you optimize your CV using the same keywords you find in the job offer.
+This software helps companies to filter out good candidates from the bad ones.
+So my tip is, to make sure you optimize your CV using the same keywords you find in the job offer.
 If you’re curious, check this article to better understand how ATS works.

 How to prepare for business development interviews?